thenumbernine/lua-ffi-wasm/README.md

 Also it sets up `package.loaded.js` to hold our Lua's JS API, such that a `require 'js'` will retrieve it within Lua.
 Currently the Lua state is a bit of a singleton, so calling this successive times will ditch the old stored Lua State and whatever else is used with it.

-`lua.doString(code, ...args)` = Compiles the Lua code in `code` into a Lua function and calls it with `args` passed into it.
+`lua.load(code)` = Compiles the Lua code into a Lua function and returns a JS function wrapping it.
 `args` are serialized from JS to Lua, and results are serialized from Lua to JS and returned in a JS Array.
 If the Lua function has no results then nothing is returned to JS.

+`lua.doString(code, ...args)` = Compiles the Lua code into a Lua function and calls it with `args` passed into it.
+This is shorthand for `lua.load(code)(...args)`, except that it does not create the JS-wrapper of the `lua_function` that is generated and called.

 `lua._G()` = Returns the Lua `_G` global table to JavaScript.

 `lua.luaopen_js` is an internal function, used for setting up the `require'js'` in the Lua state, called upon `lua.newState()`.

-`lua.push_js(L, value, [isArrow])` = Push a Lua-proxy of a JS object onto the Lua stack.
+`lua.push(L, value, [isArrow])` = Push a Lua-proxy of a JS object onto the Lua stack.
 ` L` = the Lua state.
 - `value` = the value to be pushed.
 - `isArrow` = JavaScript has no easy way to distinguish between `function(){}` functions and `()=>{}` functions.
 The first have a `this` argument and the second does not.
 Setting this `isArrow` parameter to be true tells lua-interop that the value is a JS arrow-function, such that subsequent Lua calls to the function will forward arguments 1:1.
 Leaving `isArrow` as false, the default value, tells lua-interop that the first argument of all Lua calls to JS is used as its `this` parameter in JS.

-`lua.lua_to_js(L, index)` = Convert the Lua value at stack location `index` into a JS object and return it.
+`lua.tojs(L, index)` = Convert the Lua value at stack location `index` into a JS object and return it.

 ## lua-interop Lua API: